 - Once the fetus is fully developed, it leaves the body as a baby.
 This process is known as giving birth.

 It’s common to be worried about the possibility of getting pregnant.
 It’s important to know it only takes one sperm and one egg to cause pregnancy.
-However, if your partner ejaculates anywhere other than inside or close to the opening of your vagina, the probability of you getting pregnant is very low.
+However, if your partner is a person assigned male at birth and releases sperm anywhere other than inside of or close to the opening of your vagina, the probability of you getting pregnant is very low.

 In order to reduce the chance of pregnancy, it’s essential to use the type of birth control that works best for you.
 Some types of birth control also protect against sexually transmitted infections (STIs).
 It’s important to know the facts about birth control, STIs and consent in order to stay safe.

-If you have any questions or concerns about pregnancy, you can talk to a doctor or other safe adult.
-You can always call a Kids Help Phone counsellor at 1-800-668-6868.
+If you have any questions or concerns about pregnancy, you can talk to a health-care professional or other safe adult.